Rajnish23/ComputerVision/README.md

   <li><h3>Audi S6 Sedan 2011</h3></li>
 </ul>

 <p> I have trained data using Firebase ML kit.
-Total of 500 Images were there aprrox 80 for each model</p>
+Total of 500 Images were there aprrox 80 for each model.</p>

+The Result you will be getting is based on the threshold value which I have set to 0.6.

+# IMP Modifed code wont be working as I have not attached the google-gson file.
+But APK will be working fine.